benjiec/django-ipy-nbmgr/README.md

 To use, following these steps.

-First, you need to use a development branch of iPython:
+1) You need to use a development branch of iPython:

 You can install this like